Skip to Content

 The Hermitage

-As the home of former president Andrew Jackson, it’s a stunning example of grandiose, plantation-style architecture, and it’s been carefully preserved as a testament to the way that wealthy Nashville residents used to live.
+As the home of former president Andrew Jackson, The Hermitage is a stunning example of grandiose, plantation-style architecture, and it’s been carefully preserved as a testament to the way that wealthy Nashville residents used to live.

 It’s also an uncomfortable look at how the slave trade was normalized in the South in the 1800s.